Assessments for 2-18s

 Your assessment will be funded by Action for Stammering Children.

 You will receive one appointment.

-You will meet with two therapists when you arrive, one of whom will spend time with your child while one will spend time with you as parents.
+You will meet with two therapists, one of whom will spend time with your child while one will spend time with you as parents.
+If you are attending remotely you will need two separate devices in two separate rooms.
 The appointment lasts for around four hours (either a whole morning or a whole afternoon).
 If you are a two-parent family both of you will need to attend this appointment.

 Your assessment is not charitably-funded.